James Meek (writer): Biography

 Meek attended school at Grove Academy in Broughty Ferry, Dundee, and studied at Edinburgh University.
 His first short stories were published in the New Edinburgh Review and he collaborated with Duncan McLean on a play, Faculty of Rats, which starred Angus Macfadyen.

 After a few years in England Meek returned to Edinburgh in 1988, where he worked for The Scotsman.
 The following year, his first novel, McFarlane Boils the Sea, was published.
 In 1990 he helped McLean set up the garage publishing house Clocktower Press.

-In 1991, Meek moved to Kyiv in Ukraine, and in 1994 to Moscow in Russia.
+In 1991, Meek moved to Kyiv, and in 1994 to Moscow.
 He joined the staff of The Guardian, becoming its Moscow bureau chief.
 In 1999, he moved to London.
 He left the Guardian in 2005.
 He is the author of five novels, two books of short stories and a book of essays about privatisation.
 He is a contributing editor to the London Review of Books.